Your questions, unexplained

 Just reminds me of so many

-things I feel like in our
+things.
+I feel like in our

-Like, every time that we try and do an episode about the brain, what we're confronted with is like, ha ha, like, forget the molten core at like the middle of the planet.
+episodes about the brain, like every time that we try and do an episode about the brain, what we're confronted with is like, ha ha, like, forget the molten core at like the middle of the planet.

 We don't know anything that's happening